 Read this before applying for the First-Time Home Buyer Incentive

-The FTHBI promises to help make real estate more affordable, but there’s a big catch: It’s a loan you have to repay with a share in your home’s growth in value.
+The FTHBI promises to help make real estate more affordable, but there’s a catch: It’s a loan you have to repay with a share in your home’s growth in value.

-The FTHBI promises to help make real estate more affordable, but there’s a big catch: It’s a loan you have to repay with a share in your home’s growth in value.
+The FTHBI promises to help make real estate more affordable, but there’s a catch: It’s a loan you have to repay with a share in your home’s growth in value.

 In a red-hot real estate market, a little help with the down payment on a home can go a long way—especially when you’re a first-time buyer without the advantage of equity in an existing property.
 So when the Canadian federal government decided, in 2019, to begin offering first-time home buyers down payment assistance under the First-Time Home Buyer Incentive (FTHBI), it seemed eligible buyers were in for a bargain.